SovereignCloudStack/standards/Standards/scs-0219-v2-kaas-networking.md

 This separation allows for safer multi-tenancy and clearer ownership boundaries, which are particularly relevant in managed Kubernetes environments.

 The Gateway API is designed to be implementation-agnostic but requires a controller to reconcile its resources, similar to Ingress.
 Support for the Gateway API is growing across multiple projects, including implementations based on Envoy, HAProxy, and CNI-integrated solutions such as Cilium.
+Some Ingress providers like Traefik have also implemented the needed interfaces to fully support Gateway API to enable users to migrate from one to the other.

 While the Gateway API is more powerful and flexible than Ingress, it is still evolving and not yet universally supported across all environments and tooling.